BEST BETS: "Jessica Jones," "Big Trouble/Escape from New York" & More October 2016 Highlights

-Here are the top five most iconic covers featuring Lois Lane (with iconic being determined mostly subjectively by what covers are called to mind when one thinks of Lois Lane, but first being determined with a prominent objective standard of whether a cover is homaged a lot or featured a lot in histories of the character).
-The notable exception is no covers from a character’s first appearance (which isn’t applicable to all characters, of course, just those who appeared on the cover of the comic they debuted in)!
+Here are my picks for the top five most iconic covers featuring Lois Lane (with iconic being determined by what covers are most established and most recognized when it comes to Lois Lane, with a preference towards covers that are homaged a lot).
+This is not a BEST cover list and due to the very nature of icons, very few (if any) recent covers will be on the list.
+A notable exception to the rules is that I don’t count covers from a character’s first appearance (which isn’t applicable to all characters, of course, just those who appeared on the cover of the comic they debuted in), as those tend to be automatically iconic so they’re boring.
 Here‘s a list of all characters featured so far.

 Just so you can’t say that I never did anything for you folks, I’m going to extremely bend the rules and just make #5 a tie.

 Schaffenberger drew more stories starring Lois Lane than any other artist around, so I had to have a Schaffenberger cover, which is a bit of a pain, because he was never seen as a big enough draw, cover-wise, so there are relatively few notable Schaffenberger covers.
 Luckily, he contributed this classic 80 Page Giant cover, which also includes two bits that I think have to be included on any piece on iconic Lois Lane, which is her relationship with Lana Lang (the driving force behind a ton of Lois Lane comics) and also Lois gaining superpowers (the concept itself is quite iconic, but you’d be surprised by how few iconic COVERS with “Super Lois” that there are).